 Sales, which amounted to approximately NOK 860m in 2005, have now climbed to approximately NOK 2.6 billion and operating EBITDA has increased from about NOK 30m in 2005 to approximately NOK 340m for the rolling 12 months at 30 September 2016.
 In total, the company has shown an average annual growth of approximately 11%.
 Ratos’s exit gain amounted to approximately SEK 1.4 billion, corresponding to an internal rate return (IRR) of 29% and a money multiple of 5.6x in SEK (6.1x in NOK).

-“Our entire organisation is set on profitable growth.
+“Our entire Arcus organisation is set on profitable growth.
 We are already the biggest in a few markets and product categories.
 We use our experience to maintain our edge and boost sales there.
-In other categories and markets, we have significant potential to grow.
-We have tackled the challenge of becoming the biggest in the Nordic countries, and I am optimistic in regard to 2016,” says Kenneth Hamnes, CEO since August of 2015.
+In other categories and markets we have significant potential to grow.
+We have undertaken to become the best in the Nordic wine and spirits sector and, as a listed company, we have greater potential for larger exposure to our Nordic consumers,” says Kenneth Hamnes, CEO of Arcus.

 Facts about the investment